linushof/BayesIntro/setup/software_primer.md

 ## Branching

-- With `Git`, you can create fature branches besides the main branch.
+- With `Git`, you can create feature branches besides the main branch.
   Such feature branches allow you to let the main branch as it is and test new things on them.
 Later, you can merge changes on the feature branch into the main branch.